 Often, the brain (ego) doesn't like change, even if change connotes something better, or something you do want to experience.

 As an example, I'd like to share an encounter I had with a woman at a trade show.
-I explained how being immersed in stress (negative thoughts and emotions) affects physiology - higher blood pressure, increased heart rate, tensed muscles and one that is easily visible - chest breathing.
+I explained how being immersed in stress like negative thoughts and emotions affects physiology - higher blood pressure, increased heart rate, tensed muscles and, one that is easily visible, chest breathing.
 I instructed her to imagine gently sending oxygen down, down, down to her hips.
 Within in seconds, she began fidgeting, followed by a hoarse, "I can't breathe."

 When you encounter change, your perception makes all the difference to what happens next.
-In the blink of an eye, without awareness, the stress response is triggered, setting you on a course bound for resistance.
-When you develop and practise skills, you can take a different route, one that is less bumpy; one that transports you to new experiences and feelings.
+In the blink of an eye, without awareness, the stress response is triggered setting you on a course bound for resistance.
+When you develop and practice skills, you can take a different route, one that is less bumpy; one that transports you to new experiences and feelings.

 The next time a wave of resistance knocks you over, make some time to look beneath the surface.